munkyuK/munkyuK.github.io/_pages/research.md

 Reference :
 * Thi Van Anh Nguyen*, Munkyu Kang*, Dinh Hoang Tran, Tran Thinh Le, Youngwoon Choi, and Wonshik Choi, "Object function retrieval by model-based optimization in Fourier holographic endoscopy", Optics Express., 31, 11705 (2023)
+We can First, we set up three layers, each starting with random initial values.
+We assumed the illuminating cores to be Gaussian beams and applied the first layer.
+Next, we performed free space propagation to apply the second layer and again propagated through free space to apply the final layer.
+In this case, instead of Fresnel propagation, we used angular spectrum propagation to find the exact solution.
+Then, We trained to minimize the difference between model output and the experimental data.

 Fourier Ptychography